thanir03/algorithm-adventures/README.md

 ## Languages and Tools

-All of the questions are solved using typescript or javascript.
+All of the questions are solved using typescript, javascript or java.

 ## Topics for Data Structures and Algorithms